Sperm Whale Found Dead On Beach In Scotland With Close To 220 Pounds Of Garbage In Its Stomach

 — AJ+ (@ajplus) December 2, 2019

-Ellie MacLennan, coordinator of the Scottish Entanglement Alliance that helped lead the effort, saying that the rate of entanglement and the range of species being impacted are increasing across Scottish waters.
+Ellie MacLennan, coordinator of the Scottish Entanglement Alliance, and organization that helped lead the effort, said that the rate of entanglement and the range of species being impacted are increasing across Scottish waters.

-“We organised this workshop in response to requests from the creel fishing community, who do not want to see the animals they work alongside getting snared in their gear,” MacLeennan said.
+“We organised this workshop in response to requests from the creel fishing community, who do not want to see the animals they work alongside getting snared in their gear,” MacLennan said.

 “The fact that many of those in attendance traveled hundreds of miles and missed several fishing days to join in clearly demonstrates the will within the industry to address this issue, which cannot be solved without the expertise and advice of the fishermen themselves.”

 At more than 20 tons, the whale was too large to be removed from the beach so local officials buried it there.